NeoGeographyToolkit/StereoPipeline/docs/tools/point2dem.rst

 For LAS or CSV clouds it is not possible to generate intersection error maps or ortho images.

 For CSV point clouds, the option ``--csv-format`` must be set.
-If such a cloud contains easting, northing, and height above datum, the option ``--csv-proj4`` containing a PROJ.4 string needs to be specified to interpret this data.
-If the PROJ.4 string is set, it will be also used for output DEMs, unless ``--t_srs`` is specified.
+The option ``--csv-srs`` containing a PROJ or WKT string needs to be specified to interpret this data.
+If not provided, the value set in ``--t_srs`` will be used.

 Output statistics
 ~~~~~~~~~~~~~~~~~